Adobe Firefly vs Nightcafe: Which Is Worth Your Time?

 Firefly’s deep integration with After Effects and Premiere Pro revolutionized video workflows, enabling editing through text, automatically widening shots, and creating AI video effects.

 Firefly video AI tools include an incredible clip-extension feature.
 Recently, I had a promo video with a shot that ended too soon.
 Rather than scheduling a reshoot, I used the Generative Extend feature, which added perfectly matching frames with realistic lighting and movement.
+It felt like the AI could reach into the past and recover moments we never actually filmed.

 Firefly’s AI color tools are game-changers.
 When I had to blend footage from two different cameras, its automatic color matching aligned them perfectly, saving me hours of painstaking correction work.

-Firefly's Image to Video brings still pictures to life, turning photos or drawings into moving scenes with realistic depth and lighting changes.
+Firefly’s Image to Video brings still pictures to life, turning photos or drawings into moving scenes with realistic depth and lighting changes.
 Text to Video lets you create videos just by typing descriptions.
-You can control the camera movement, angles, and more, opening up endless creative options.
+You can control the camera movement, angles, and more - opening up endless creative options.

 NightCafe only creates still AI images.
 To animate them, I’d need to export the artwork and manually add movement in After Effects.